pyepics/pyepics/_sources/pv.rst.txt

 .. attribute:: status

-   The PV status, which will be 1 for a Normal, connected PV.
+   The PV status, which will be 0 for a normal, connected PV.

 .. attribute:: type